In This Article

 Navigate to the lesson builder, then open the Add Element menu.
 Hover over Knowledge Check, then select Multiple Choice from the list.

 Next, fill out each of the fields as directed.
-Add a prompt, the question you want learners to answer.
-Then add the correct answer and the reason it's correct.
+Add a prompt, the question you want learners to answer, and then add the correct answer and an explanation.
 Finally, add incorrect answers to test how well your learners understand the subject matter they've studied up to this point.
 Theoretically, you can add as many incorrect choices as you wish, but 1 to 3 will probably get the job done.

-When each part of the knowledge check has been added the color of the fields will change from red to blue-gray, signifying completion.
+When each part of the knowledge check has been added the color of the fields will change from red to gray, indicating validation.

 When learners encounter a knowledge check, they'll see a question (that is, the knowledge you want them to have) and several answers from which to choose.
 After selecting an answer, the Check Answer button will be activated.
 Clicking this will immediately assess the learner's work.